mIRC-Scripters/mirckb/docs/source/identifiers/rgb.rst

     //var %c DAA520 | echo -a $rgb( $base($left(%c,2),16,10,2) , $base($mid(%c,3,2),16,10,2) , $base($right(%c,2),16,10,2) )
     ; converts 218,165,32 into 2139610 by using $calc(32*65536 + 165*256 + 218*1 )

-;RGB can also return the 24-bit RGB decimal number for system color names:
+RGB can also return the 24-bit RGB decimal number for system color names:

 .. code:: text